deeplearning4j/deeplearning4j/deeplearning4j-scaleout/spark/dl4j-spark-ml/README.md

 ### ML Algorithms
 Spark ML standardizes APIs for machine learning algorithms (see the appendix).
 The `dl4j-spark-ml` library provides a number of transformers to include in an ML pipeline.

 Most deeplearning4j neural network-based algorithms may be used with Spark ML.
 Simply provide an instance of `org.deeplearning4j.nn.conf.MultiLayerConfiguration` as a parameter to the transformer.
+Visit [deeplearning4j.org](deeplearning4j.org) for more information on the core functionality.

 #### Classification
 For supervised classification scenarios, use `o.d.spark.ml.classification.NeuralNetworkClassification` as a pipeline component.
 Extends [Classifier](http://people.apache.org/~pwendell/spark-releases/spark-1.4.0-rc4-docs/api/scala/index.html#org.apache.spark.ml.classification.Classifier) and supports multi-class labels.